sagemath/sage-patchbot/README.txt

 **PATCHBOT**

-The patchbot only needs a Sage source install (clone of git repo) and is started with
+The patchbot only needs a Sage source install (clone of git repository) and is started with

     python patchbot.py [options]